 There is no state-level licensing for HVAC contractors in Nebraska; however, there may be licensing requirements on a local level so it’s important to check these before you start working.

-As a contractor working in the state, you will need to be registered with the Nebraska Department of Labor and if you have employees you must show proof of workers’ compensation.
+As a contractor working in the state, you will need to be registered with the Nebraska Department of Labor.
+If you have employees you must show proof of workers’ compensation.

 Nevada